Duke Masters of Minimally Invasive Thoracic Surgery

 October 14-16, 2021

-The Duke Center for Surgical Education and Innovation presents the 12th Annual Masters of Minimally Invasive Thoracic Surgery Conference sponsored by the Duke Department of Surgery.
-As one of the leading surgery programs in the world, Duke Surgery is currently ranked #1 in NIH funding and #2 for surgical medical education by U.S. News and World Report.
+The Duke Center for Surgical Education and Innovation presents the 14th Annual Masters of Minimally Invasive Thoracic Surgery Conference sponsored by the Duke Division of Cardiovascular and Thoracic Surgery.

 Join us for an interactive event where you can discuss the technical aspects of the most challenging procedures, share your most difficult cases, and be part of in-depth discussions with our national and international experts.

 This activity is designed to meet the continuing education needs of thoracic surgeons, as well as others who may assist thoracic surgeons in practice.
 Although the curriculum focuses on the most challenging and complex procedures, fellows and residents in thoracic and surgical training programs have also benefited from this conference, as have physician assistants and other operative personnel.

 After attending this program, participants should be able to:

 - Describe the advantages and technical considerations associated with the minimally invasive strategies in the management of basic and complex thoracic disorders